What Does Smoke Point Mean?

 The smoke point of oils will always vary based on their manufacturing, makeup and natural or refined quality.
 Because La Tourangelle's all-natural oils are made from a blend of refined and unrefined oil for a higher quality, the smoke points of our oils may be slightly different than these common smoke points.
 However, this is a good guide to the general smoke point of specific oils:

-- Coconut Oil: 350°F, ideal for sautéing and baking
+Refined Coconut Oil: 375°F - good for baking, sautéing and stir-frying

-- Olive Oil: 325 to 375°, good for sautéing, drizzling over finished dishes and making salad dressings
+- Extra Virgin Olive Oil: 375°F - good for baking, sautéing, drizzling and salad dressings

-- Grapeseed Oil: About 420°, good for sautéing and stir-frying
+- Grapeseed Oil: 375°F - good for sautéing and stir-frying

-- Sunflower Oil: 450°, good for deep-frying, stir-frying, grilling and other high-heat purposes
+- Sunflower Oil: 450°F - good for deep-frying, stir-frying, grilling and everyday cooking

-- Flax Oil: About 225°, best for drizzling, salad dressings and blending in smoothies
+- Flax Oil: 225°F - good for drizzling, salad dressings and smoothies

-- Walnut Oil: 320°, best for salad dressings and drizzles
+- Walnut Oil: 375°F - good for baking, sautéing, salad dressings and drizzling

 With so many different types of oils to choose from, how do you pick the right one?
 Keeping several oils on hand means you have more options to make the right pick.